sambhav2612/CEdit/README.md

 ## Latest Update

-Add filetype detection and syntax highlighting for C and C++.
+Add filetype detection and syntax highlighting for C and CPP.

 ## Installation